Join Here | Log In

 A study involving 88 women in China with NAFLD looked at the effect of diet (Asian-adapted Mediterranean-style diet), diet plus C15:0 supplement, or control (normal diet, no supplement).

-The study found that the diet+C15:0 group lost an average of 4.0 kg in 12 weeks, while the diet alone group lost 3.4 kg.
+The study found that the diet+C15:0 group lost an average of 4.0 kg in 12 weeks, while the diet-alone group lost 3.4 kg.
 The control group lost 1.5 kg.
 Liver fat tests showed that both the diet and the diet+C15:0 groups had a significant reduction in liver fat.
-The only difference that the C15:0 supplement added compared to diet alone was a further reduction in LDL cholesterol and an increase in Bifidobacterium adolescentis.
+The only difference that the C15:0 supplement added compared to diet alone was a further reduction in LDL cholesterol and an increase in Bifidobacterium adolescentis, a healthy bacterium found in the gut microbiome.
 The Mediterranean-style Asian diet included fresh vegetables and lots of dietary fiber.[ref]

 Cell line and animal studies: